shellphish/writeups/challenges/rev/Hyperlink/README.md

 ## Description
 I made a really fun game!
 Can you link up the chain to reach the destination?

+## Summary:
+Use python to leak flag results from the json, then piece together the leaks to collect form the flag.

 ## Solution
 I started by opening up the attached ``.json`` file.
 It looked really confusing at first but after looking at it for a bit I made some key observations.
 The data structure primarily built